DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 **Note:** Option E is still in an experimental state.

 This option works on Linux, macOS, and Windows.
 It lets you run the agents with a locally hosted LLM, so no internet access or paid plan is needed.
 The main drawback is that it requires a high-end GPU.
+The following setup has been tested on a Macbook with M5 Pro chip and 24 GB memory.

 ### Step 1.
 Download the working directory